Top Tips for Booking an Accessible Cruise

 However, before you book a cruise, do your research.
 Not all cruise ships are designed for disabled passengers, and even if they’ve been retrofitted or designed to accommodate less able guests, there may still be issues such as narrow walkways, small lifts, and steep stairs.

 Staterooms – how big is the space?

 Staterooms may vary in size from ship to ship.
-While some rooms are larger than others, you will end up paying a premium for a bigger room, no matter which cruise you choose.
-Questions to ask yourself before you book a stateroom is how big is the room, is there enough space for you to manoeuvre your wheelchair past furniture such as the bed and storage areas, and is there an easily accessed recharging point or socket for topping up your batteries if you have a motorised chair.
+While some rooms are slightly larger than others, you will end up paying a premium for a bigger room, no matter which cruise you choose.
+Questions to ask yourself before you book a stateroom include 'how big is the room', 'is there enough space to manoeuvre a wheelchair past furniture such as the bed and storage areas', and 'is there an easily accessed recharging point or socket for topping up batteries for a motorised chair.'

 Gangways, corridors, and walkways on cruise ships can be quite narrow.
 Ports often have various types of embarkation platforms, and these days, cruise piers tend to be level access or access by elevator.
 Be aware that if you’re embarking at a port where tenders or gangways are used, you may not be allowed access at all if you cannot climb the steps to leave the ship via a tender.
 The only way to avoid this is to do a bit of research first, and pick cruises that have ports of call with cruise piers.

 While the cruise operator will do everything they can to accommodate you and help you, it’s as much your responsibility to let the cruise operator know your exact requirements, so they can be catered for.
 Again, it’s a matter of contacting the cruise operator well before you decide to book your holiday and talk to them about your needs, your mobility issues and how much help you may need.